Library Božidar Kantušer

-The Library Božidar Kantušer, formerly known as International Library of Contemporary Music (in French: Bibliothèque Internationale de Musique Contemporaine, B.I.M.C.), is a non-profit association chartered under the French 1901 Law on associations.
+The Library Božidar Kantušer, formerly known as International Library of Contemporary Music (in French: Bibliothèque Internationale de Musique Contemporaine, B.I.M.C.), was a non-profit association chartered under the French 1901 Law on associations.
 It was created in 1968 to promote contemporary music by facilitating access to published and unpublished scores from around the world.
 For this purpose, the library centralizes (without aesthetic bias) and lists the scores, and then facilitates their discovery by computerized means.
 At its inception the association was subsidized by the City of Fontainebleau and the French Ministry of Culture, further by the City of Paris and the Ministry of Culture.
 Since 2006, the collection of scores and recordings (more than 24,500 documents in 2012) is available in Paris at the Médiathèque Hector Berlioz and through its OPAC.